zzzgit/element/examples/docs/en-US/transition.md

 ## Built-in transition

-You can use Element's built-in transitions directly.
+You can use jade's built-in transitions directly.
 Before that, please read the [transition docs](https://vuejs.org/v2/api/#transition).

 ### fade